The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 Many machines are actually combinations of multiple special items.
 Apply the rules for special items to each component separately.
 Each component also suffers damage separately, and must be bypassed separately.

-Picking a lock requires a Machinery skill at least as high as the lock creator's Machinery skill.
-Disabling or bypassing any other machine requires a Machinery skill at least as high as the impact rating of the machine.
+Disabling or bypassing a machine requires a Machinery skill at least as high as the impact rating of the machine.

 Fully repairing a purposefully damaged machine costs the full original amount: the broken pieces are being replaced, not recharged.
 A machine partially damaged costs a proportional amount of the full price to repair.